16 nights / 17 Days Trekking Northern Yunnan

 On the last day in Yunnan, you will have time to relax and reflect on the unique experiences.
 In the evening you will enjoy a farewell dinner of the excellent Thai-style cuisine.

 DAY 17.
 LIJIANG – KUNMING (B)

-Transfer to the airport for Kunming-bound flight.
+Transfer to the airport for a Kunming-bound flight.
 End of trip.

 For this tour, you have to be in good condition.
 You need adequate travel gear and some preparation according to the local customs and special characteristics.
 However, there are some special requirements:

 Possible risks and preventive measures

 Once arrived in China we will take care of a slow and adequate acclimatization.
 In addition, we provide you with professional advice.
-However, there always is some risk due to the high altitude of some passages, some people might suffer from discomfort like headache, sleeplessness and other symptoms of altitude sickness.
+However, there always is some risk due to the high altitude of some passages, some people might suffer from discomforts like a headache, sleeplessness and other symptoms of altitude sickness.
 Please inform yourself about possible risks and preventive measures before the start of the trip.

-Furthermore, this tour requires you to be in good condition suitable for trekking.
+Furthermore, this tour requires you to be in a good condition suitable for trekking.
 You should have a secure step and no acrophobia.
 For the case that an ascent is too demanding, there is the opportunity of horseback-riding with a local personal horse-guide.
 In reality, horses are rather small of size, therefore the weight limit for the rider is only 90 kg.

 As this tour leads into regions with very restricted infrastructure, accommodation facilities and meals can be very basic!
 As compensation, the traveller gets a unique insight into daily life of the local communities.